Adobe-Marketing-Cloud/media-sdks/sdks/js/3.x/docs/APIReference.md

 #### updatePlayhead

 Provide current media playhead to media tracker.
-For accurate tracking, call this method whenever playhead changes during playback.
+For accurate tracking, call this method multiple times when the playhead changes.
+If the player does not notify playhead changes, call this method once every second with the most recent playhead.

 **Syntax**